 From couples to families to solo travelers, small ship cruisers are savvy travelers who have done the research and are seeking to escape the mass tourism market and opt instead for something more sustainable and rooted in a destination.
 They want to experience a place, not just see it!
 They are interesting, engaged, active and educated people seeking meaningful up-close encounters with the wonders of nature and culture, just like you.

 Are small ship cruises good for families?

 Absolutely!
-The level of family friendliness depends on the vessel and destination, but there are lots of options to choose to cruise with children and teenagers worldwide.
+The level of family friendliness depends on the vessel, destination and small ship cruise line, but there are lots of options to choose to cruise with children and teenagers worldwide.
 Read more about our family cruises, including testimonials from our family travelers and further resources for booking a family cruise.

 Is seasickness an issue on a small ship cruise?

 While most small ship cruises travel close to shore or in protected waters where seasickness is not an issue, some expedition cruises can encounter rough seas.
 Ocean conditions vary widely depending on the destination, season, weather, type of ship, route and many other factors.
 AdventureSmith’s unbiased staff experts can help you to determine if a particular itinerary is right for you, and savvy travelers can educate themselves on ways to combat seasickness by reading our comprehensive guide on How to Prevent & Treat Seasickness.
 Enjoying the ocean view with your eye on the horizon is one of the best tips!